Leadership and achievement…

 Rob Burton’s background in journalism, business and public service coupled with his lifelong passion for preserving and enhancing the environment have served him well in the role of Mayor of Oakville.

-Rob's experience as a journalist gave him the communication skills to raise public engagement to a level never seen before in Oakville or anywhere else.
+Rob's experience as a journalist gives him the communication skills to raise public engagement to a level never seen before in Oakville or anywhere else.

 His experience in business gave him the skills to manage a multi-faceted corporation – the Town of Oakville – in a complex world.